Learn more about the latest security and privacy threats

 The KYC Passport carries the player's verified date of birth.
 The policy layer applies the right threshold per jurisdiction: 18 in most states, 19 in Nebraska and Alabama, 21 in Arizona, Iowa, Louisiana, and Massachusetts.
 A failure on one state's threshold is logged without exposing the underlying document.

-Standard verification returns under 15 seconds at the median; for a returning player with a KYC Passport, re-validation against geolocation, sanctions, and self-exclusion runs in under one second via passkey.
-That latency budget is what catches a self-exclusion at the wager rather than at the next periodic review.
+Standard KYC for iGaming verification returns under 15 seconds at the median; for a returning player with a KYC Passport, re-validation against geolocation, sanctions, and self-exclusion runs in under one second via passkey.
+That latency budget catches a self-exclusion at the wager rather than at the next periodic review.

 Yes.
 GAMSTOP and Spelpaus are integrated by default.
 The Coalition for Fantasy Sports' partnership with idPair is supported through the same policy layer.
 For state-specific registries where the data feed is less mature, your team can add or swap checks from the dashboard without a code release.

 There's nothing reconstructable to leak.
-Each verification is sharded across 60,000+ decentralized nodes.
+Each KYC for iGaming verification is sharded across 60,000+ decentralized nodes.
 Reconstruction requires the player's key plus a configurable threshold.
 A successful breach of any one node yields encrypted noise.
 Audit access uses threshold encryption that requires explicit player and authority co-sign.